evildmp/Arkestra/docs/arkestra_generic_models.rst

 ArkestraGenericModel provides:

+title:
-* title:			the full title of the item
+    the full title of the item

+short_title
-* short_title:		a short version, for lists
+    a short version, for lists

 * summary: 	    a brief summary, used in lists and on the item's main page
 * body: 			a PlaceholderField
 * image: